contrast-zone/iframe-to-image/README.md

             document.getElementById('image').src = base64png;
         });

 Under folder `/test/` we may find some live use example.
-We may play with `/test/index.html` in an editor and test it in a browser to see the result (we may need a HTTP server to do this).
+We may play with `/test/index.html` in an editor and test it in a browser to see the result (we may need a HTTP server to do this because of employing AJAX calls).

 ## Test cases